Jaden Schwartz Game Preview: Kraken vs. Avalanche

 Schwartz Season Stats Insights

-- In five of 13 games this season, Schwartz has scored a goal, and he has one game with multiple goals.
+- In 15 games this season, Schwartz has averaged 17:52 on the ice, while putting up a plus-minus rating of -4.

-- Schwartz has registered a point in a game nine times this year over 13 games played, with multiple points in two games.
+- Schwartz has scored a goal in seven of 15 games this year, netting multiple goals in one of them.

+- In 11 of 15 games this season, Schwartz has registered a point, and three of those games included multiple points.

-- Schwartz has an assist in four of 13 games this year, with multiple assists in one of them.
+- Schwartz has posted an assist in a game five times this year in 15 games played, including multiple assists once.

-- The implied probability that Schwartz hits the over on his points over/under is 54.5%, based on the odds.
+- Schwartz has an implied probability of 55.6% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.